Rescuing 331 bileptons from the Landau pole: Minimal 331-model

 The $SU_L(3)$ triplet (or anti-triplet) has SM fermions occupying the first two components and a BSM fermion the third one.
 Since according to \eqref{e:memchoice} the lepton multiplets transform as $\bar{3}$ under $SU_L(3)$, they take the general form $(\ell_L,-\nu_L^\ell,\xi^\ell_L)$, where the index $\ell$ runs on the 3 families and $\xi^\ell_L$ is a left-handed BSM lepton.
 We note that each $\xi^\ell_L$ has the same electric charge of $\ell_R^c$ ($c$ stands for conjugate), namely $Q(\xi^\ell_L)=+1$, as well as the same $X$-value, and it belongs to the same 331 representation.
 The economical identification $\xi^\ell_L\equiv \ell_R^c$ is the assumption which characterizes the so-called {\it minimal 331 model}.

-Let us observe that we cannot repeat the assumption in the quark sector, since all the non-standard extra quark fields have unconventional electric charges ($-4/3$ or $5/3$).
+Let us observe that we cannot repeat the assumption in the quark sector, since all BSM quark fields have unconventional electric charges ($-4/3$ or $5/3$).
 The matter content of the minimal 331 model is summarized in Table\,\ref{tab:minimal331}.
-The gauge symmetry of 331 models is spontaneously broken in two steps as
+The gauge symmetry of 331 models is spontaneously broken in two steps, to the Standard Model and the electroweak symmetries, namely

 at the 331 and electroweak scales, $ \mu_{331}$ and $\mu_{\rm EW}$, respectively.
 Hence the matter content is completed by three scalar $SU_L(3)$ triplets $\chi,\rho, \eta$.
 They represent the minimal set of Higgs bosons necessary to break the symmetry for the different values of $\beta$ and $X$ charges in 331 models \cite{Diaz:2003dk}.
 Their $X$ values in the 331 minimal model are reported in Table \ref{tab:minimal331}.\\